For breach counsel, panels & insurers

 Counsel-led engagement

-Engagement letter executed with counsel as the instructing party where legal privilege is intended.
-Scope, deliverables and reporting cadence aligned to the matter's legal posture.
+Engagement letter executed with counsel where legal privilege is intended.
+Scope and reporting cadence aligned to the matter.

 Evidence preservation first

-We land on site with forensic acquisition as the first action.
-No remediation, no EDR cleanup, no container restart until the volatile and non-volatile evidence is secured.
+Forensic acquisition is the first action on site.
+No remediation, no EDR cleanup, until the volatile and non-volatile evidence is secured.

 Parallel reporting

 Privileged technical narrative for counsel.
 Factual submission report for regulators or courts.
-Both from the same, reproducible underlying analysis — never two different stories.
+Same underlying analysis.
+Never two stories.

 Expert witness